joshbegley/nyt-latest/previous.md

 `There are no glaring weaknesses in the Golden Knights to this point as they sit atop the division again.`\
 https://nytimes.com/athletic/6062548/2025/01/15/golden-knights-players-analysis-grades/

-**Rangers and Celtic joining WSL would boost the brand but damage the sport**\
+**Celtic and Rangers joining the WSL would boost its brand but damage women's football**\
-`Scottish clubs' moving south would appease the accountants but damage both leagues `\
+`The two Scottish clubs moving south to play in the English league would please the accountants but damage both competitions`\
 https://nytimes.com/athletic/6063634/2025/01/15/celtic-rangers-join-wsl/

 **Live Updates: Trump’s Attorney General Pick to Face Questions Over Lobbying**\